trepo/gedcomx-date-js/README.md

 This function is designed to be used as the custom compare function for [Array.sort()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/sort).
+Returns:

-Therefore it return 0 if the dates are equal, -1 if date1 occurs before date2, or 1 if date1 occurs after date2.
+* 0 if the dates are equal
+* -1 if date1 occurs before date2
+* 1 if date1 occurs after date2

 ```js